Learn how the good guys implement cryptography and how the bad guys exploit it.

 - Implementing RSA key generation using the Miller-Rabin primality test and exploiting it using the Weiner attack

 - Exploiting PKCS1.5 padding by using Bleichenbacher's chosen-ciphertext attack

 - Implementing Diffie-Hellman Key Exchange and breaking it using a MITM parameter injection attack

 Theoretically strong cryptography often becomes vulnerable to exploitation as soon as it’s built into real applications and networks.
-Implementing and Exploiting Cryptography
+Hacking Cryptography

 details dozens of practical cryptographic implementations and then breaks down the flaws that adversaries use to exploit them.
 You’ll learn just what it takes to write cryptographically secure code, build an intuition for spotting potential vulnerabilities, and master techniques to avoid the pitfalls that leave your systems at risk.

 about the technology

 Everything we do in the digital world is protected by cryptography.
 It is the final and most reliable defense of our data, and it is often impossible to break in its pure mathematical form.
 Unfortunately, life is different outside the lab.
 Implementing cryptography in code and hardware is never perfect, and any crack is an invitation for a would-be attacker’s exploitation.

 about the book

 builds your understanding of cryptography by revealing the “lockpicks” that bad actors use to exploit security protocols, firewalls, and other cryptography-based protection schemes.
 The book dives deep into each cryptographic exploit, explaining complex concepts in detail through real-world analogies, code annotations, and pseudo-code.
 You’ll explore historical examples where popular cryptography has failed, such as the breaking of the WEP protocol, and see what impact those failures have had on modern cryptography.